jpwallace22/personal-site/README.md

-# The personal website of Justin Wallace
+# The personal website of me, Justin Wallace

 This is still a work in progress.
 It IS live and good enough for me to use, but I'm still tuning it, adding features, and managing technical debt.